RotorHazard/RotorHazard/doc/RHAPI.md

 ## Event Results

-View or clear result data for all races, heats, classes, and event totals.
+View result data for all races, heats, classes, and event totals.
 These methods are accessed via `RHAPI.eventresults`

 ### All Properties and Methods

 #### eventresults.results
 _Read only_
-#### eventresults.results_clear
+Calculated cumulative results.
+Returns `dict`.